aws/karpenter-provider-aws/docs/DESIGN.md

 ### 3. Autoscaler

 Metrics values are periodically polled and used to calculate desiredReplicas for the autoscaled resource.
-The autoscaler contains a generic, black-box autoscaling function that can be parameterized by customers.
+The autoscaler contains a generic, black-box autoscaling function that can be parameterized by users.

 `replicas = f(currentReplicas, currentMetricValue, desiredMetricValue, params...)`

 This implementation of the function can be a proportional controller ([see HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details)), a [PID controller](https://en.wikipedia.org/wiki/PID_controller), a [predictive controller](https://netflixtechblog.com/scryer-netflixs-predictive-auto-scaling-engine-part-2-bb9c4f9b9385), or something else entirely.
-These functions are generic such that customers should be able experiment with different autoscaling functions using the same underlying metrics.
+These functions are generic such that users should be able experiment with different autoscaling functions using the same underlying metrics.
 Input metrics can be any signal.
-For example, customers could use a raw signal or transform their metric with some (e.g. step) function before it is input into the autoscaler.
+For example, users could use a raw signal or transform their metric with some (e.g. step) function before it is input into the autoscaler.

 ### 4. Replica Controller